Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

   - Empty state message added for when user has no journal entries
   - Login page improved with larger, more dynamic logo
   - Logout button and toast notifications positioned for better usability
+  - Date filtering with green outlined active state for better visibility
+  - Consistent drawer behavior for all filter-related buttons
 - Real voice-to-text transcription using OpenAI is fully implemented and working.
 - DeepSeek poetry generation is fully implemented with personalized presentation.
 - Express server and Vite proxy configuration set up for secure API calls.